Dhanudhanaraj/Web-Based-Diabetes-Prediction-System-Using-Machine-Learning/README.md

 - data/diabetics.csv: Folder to store the dataset used for training the model.
 - model/diabetics.pkl: Folder to store the trained model as a .pkl file for easy loading and usage within the app.
 - static/: Contains static files such as images (diabetics1.jpeg and diabetics2.jpeg), as well as CSS and JavaScript files, if needed.
-- templates/: Contains HTML templates. index.html is the main input page, and result.html shows the prediction output.
+- templates/: Contains HTML templates. index.html is used for the main input page, and shows the prediction output.

 ## Results